 For Canada as a leader in innovation, it's imperative to have the full scope of human talent participating in the global economy, so we can continue to make leaps and bounds in technological advances.

 Tech dominated by predominately white male voices lacks layers of lenses to look at the world, reducing the likelihood of profit and success.
-The key to creating more inclusive workspaces requires dismantling the established and entrenched systems of unconscious biases, toxic masculinity, and sexism.
+We can create more inclusive workspaces by dismantling established and entrenched systems that are entrenched in toxic masculinity and sexism.